bitshifter/bitshifter.github.io/_posts/2020-04-12-mathbench-build-timings.md

 Turning off default features is harder than it should be.
 This setting is often an alias for `#![no_std]` support.
 I think that's unfortunate and perhaps there should be more explicit flags added to `cargo` to build for no_std.
+The Rust language is a very explicit language, there is not a lot of hidden behaviour.
+The pattern of using default features to control std versus no_std builds feels contrary to that.

 Ultimately the point of this exercise was to provide another metric to consider when choosing a math library.
 Are you paying for features you aren't using?